MicrosoftDocs/customer-voice/cv-docs/survey-branding.md

 ## Theme color

 You can select a color to apply to various survey elements such as the survey header, question area, background, footer, and buttons.
-This lets you customize the look and feel of your survey so it better matches your company's brand.<!--note from editor: Suggested.-->
+This lets you customize the look and feel of your survey so it better matches your company's brand.

-- Expand the **Theme color** section, and then do one of the following:<!--note from editor: I tried to follow the established pattern for procedure formatting.
-I'm sure users will understand what you're saying, but I think the "loose" paragraphs (without any structure) aren't as clear a signal that a step-by-step procedure is about to appear.-->
+- Expand the **Theme color** section, and then do one of the following:

   - Select the default color to open the color picker, and then choose a color.

     ![Choose a color from the color picker](media/color-picker.png "Choose a color from the color picker")

-  - Enter a hexadecimal<!--note from editor: Via Writing Style Guide.--> code in the **HEX #** field.
+  - Enter a hexadecimal code in the **HEX #** field.

     ![Enter a hexadecimal code](media/hex-code.png "Enter a hexadecimal code")